mozilla/glam/docs/adr/0004-instrumentation.md

 ## Context and Problem Statement

-GLAM ETL does a lot of work and takes over 12 hours to complete.
-We suspect that we can can optmize the ETL by only building probes that are likely to be requested.
-As part of a bigger scope, we also want to understand how GLAM is normally used: Where does it fit in a typical user's workflow (a starting point, an endpoint, or something in between)?
-In order to accomplish that we must gather data such as most and least looked at probes, how a typical user session looks like, how probe browsing behaves over short and long periods of time and whether it correlates with other events such as product releases.
+In order to help us with various product decisions and overall product quality, we want to understand how GLAM is normally used: Where does it fit in a typical user's workflow (a starting point, an endpoint, or something in between)?

+We can accomplish this by gathering data such as how a typical user session looks like, most and least looked at probes, how probe browsing behaves over short and long periods of time and whether it correlates with other events such as certain product releases.

+Additionally, as a more time-sensitive issue, GLAM ETL does a lot of work and takes over 12 hours to complete.
+We intend to reduce GLAM ETL time by finding the probes that are most likely to be requested by users from the aforementioned data and have the ETL build only those probes.
+This document also presents a plan for ad hoc probe building, which needs to happen when someone requests a probe that had not been pre-built by the ETL.

 ## Decision Drivers